Vextin/PromHunk/README.md

 # Prom Hunk
-#### Developed my Natalie Johanek, Austin Carlin, Matt Mozingo, and Jawad Ahmed
+#### Developed by Natalie Johanek, Austin Carlin, Matt Mozingo, and Jawad Ahmed

 #### How to play:
 Run `game.exe`.